-- 3. Click Start WPS on the page. - 4.
-Press the WPS button of the client device directly. - 5.
-The WPS LED of the router flashes for about 2 minutes during the WPS process. - 6.
-When the WPS LED is on, the client device has successfully connected to the modern router
+- 3. Click Start WPS on the page.

+- 4. Press the WPS button of the client device directly.

+- 5. The LED of the router flashes quickly.

+6. When the LED turns green solid, the client device has successfully connected to the modem router.